 Bald Mountain from Lolo Pass Trail is a 6.1 mile out and back trail located near Rhododendron, Oregon that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until July.
+The trail is primarily used for hiking and is best used from June until July.

 Since it was our first time at Mt Hood area, we had really enjoyed this hike as it wasn't too difficult compared to the trails in North Vancouver.
 The initial quarter of the trail does have many switchbacks and an incline but after that it's not much but shade and beautiful scenery.
 Although the description says it's open from June-July you can still hike in September (which we did and many others).
 We will definitely be back here

 This was a really great hike.
 The trail was well developed and the views of Mt Hood and Mt.
 St. Helens were incredible.
 There were a few spots that were washed out, but overall the trail was good.
 The start of the trail is the most difficult, as it contains the most elevation and switch backs.
 We would recommend trekking poles.
 The trail is largely shaded and rock/pine needles.
 As another review indicated, this is not a trail for small children as the elevation is significant and the drop-offs from some of the trails is dangerous.
 There is very limited cell phone reception.
 The entire hike was right at 6.8 miles and took us almost 4 hours (we stopped several times for pictures).